 The three bar menu icon on the landing page of this online resource takes you to the content of the Guide.
 Universal Design leads in the table of contents.
 This is pleasing as most other guides leave it to a last thought at the end.
 The design detail features wheelchair users for circulation spaces, which, of course are good for everyone.
 Among the interesting images is a lower storage draw doubling as a step for child to reach the kitchen bench.
 The case studies focus on energy efficiency and sustainability.

-This is a comprehensive document starting with universal design, site and location, through to air quality and acoustics and ending with certifications.
+This is a comprehensive document beginning with universal design, site and location, through to air quality and acoustics and ending with certifications.
 The Guide characterises a healthy home by the acronym HEROES:

 -